wwwlicious/servicestack-eventstore/ReadMe.md

    	public DateTime Created {get; set;}
 }
 ```
-There is no need for such a class to implement a particular interface.
+There is no need for such a class to implement a particular interface or inherit from a parent class.
 Rather, as you have seen, when registering the EventStore plugin we pass in a reference to the assembly (or assemblies) that contain the relevant classes:

 ```csharp
 public override void Configure(Container container)